gh-viewer/book/requesting-data.md

 The `QueryRenderer` is a React component that handles requesting the data according to the `query` property, and provide the loaded data or request error to the function provided in the `render()` property, using the `environment` created from the `Environment` module.

-We also define 3 other components, `QueryError`, `QueryLoader` and `WelcomeScene` that are rendered according to the request state.
+We also define 3 other components, `QueryError`, `QueryLoader` and `HomeScreen` that are rendered according to the request state.

 There is one last step needed for this code to work: we need to compile the GraphQL query.
 This may not seem relevant at this point because we're only defining a very simple query, but Relay and its compiler work with the idea of GraphQL fragments defining data requirements collocated to the components displaying their data, and therefore usually split across different files.
 Relay's compiler processes all these files to find fragments used in queries, so that each query can get all the data needed in a single request.
 This also has the advantage of validating any GraphQL operation defined in the application at compile time, preventing lots of possible runtime errors.